Coffee, Crude Tea Or Me?

 Martin (Macronomics) points out BofAML's observe....
 Since 1957 there have been 722 overlapping two month periods.
 As core CPI prices almost always go up, in only SIX of these (722), or less than 1%, have we seen core CPI DEFLATION – but that now includes the most recent March-April period this year.

 Much like the fat lady warming up, that giant sucking sound coming from the vortex is starting to hum.
-Q2 Atlanta GDPnow has come down from 4.3 to 3.0.
+Q2 Atlanta GDPNow has come down from 4.3 to 3.0.
 Based on all the above, TNN will be generous and raise est. Q2 GDP from 1.0 to 1.75 which will probably be the high for the year.

 Where's the demand?
-Industrial Production which creates demand, is still short of the 2008 pre crisis level.
-Worse yet, the current "recovery", if one want's to call it that, remains short of the 2002 recovery from the dot com implosion.
+Industrial Production, which creates demand, is still short of the 2008 pre-crisis level.
+Worse yet, the current "recovery", if one wants to call it that, remains short of the 2002 recovery from the dot com implosion.

 Now that's what the Nattering One calls, Ro-BUST-a enough economic momentum to justify further central bank rate hikes and tightening.
 Proving the oxymoron, truth in marketing?